Fast Formula

 DEFAULT FOR E_DOUBLE_TIME_DISMANTLE_HOURS_ASG_GRE_RUN IS 0

-DEFAULT FOR Work_Schedule IS 'NOT ENTERED'
+DEFAULT FOR Work_Schedule IS 'NOT

 DEFAULT FOR ASG_HOURS IS 0